xocp/ng-to-verilog/README.md

 - Uses Jinja2 templating system for Verilog file generation
 - Linux and Windows support
 - Output has been tested in iverilog as well as Vivado
+- Sample CPU was tested on an Arty S7-25 FPGA board

 ## Motivation